alwaysbegrowing/blog/content/posts/2023/09-18-adding-langchain.md

 ### Go Forth and Fail

 Now is the best time to create some failing builds on [dAppling.network](https://dappling.network).
 We are trying to create the best experience possible for first-time deployments on dAppling and learning from every failure.
 Using LangChain seems useful, and having Zod schemas makes TypeScript support easy.
 Providing all the information while balancing the total token amount seemed to produce promising results.
 If this was interesting to you, I would recommend playing around with prompt engineering.
-I hope if you see a ❌ on our platform, you have success working alongside our AI companions.
+I hope, if you see a ❌ on our platform, you have success working alongside our AI companions.